RetroAchievements/docs/docs/general/emulator-support-and-issues.md

 ---
 title: Emulator Support
-description: Comprehensive guide to emulator support and compatibility for RetroAchievements, including console-specific issues and recommendations for various cores and emulators.
+description: Comprehensive guide to hardcore compliance and compatibility for RetroAchievements, including console-specific issues and recommendations for various cores and emulators.
 ---

 # Emulator Support

 ::: info
-This page focuses on supported emulators.
+This page focuses on hardcore-compliant emulators.
 For extensive notes on unsupported emulators and cores, check the [unsupported emulators page](/developer-docs/unsupported-emulators-and-cores).
 :::

 ### 3DO Interactive Multiplayer